Updated as of 12/02/2022 at 6:10 p.m. ET

 As the stale scent of the courthouse faded into the familiar scent of fresh coffee and burning hot griddles, the dreariness of court began to fade away.
 Tracy’s granddaughter was only a toddler and sat nestled among her family, her half-up do bobbing against her jet black curls.

 Around the table, the family discussed what life would be like once Tracy was free.
-On the top of Tracy’s list was decorating her granddaughter’s nursery.
+On the top of Tracy’s list was decorating her granddaughter Olivia’s nursery.
 Tracy had been a stay-at-home mother and an army wife.
 In that time, she’d developed a passion for interior decorating, and she reveled in plotting out her plans for Olivia’s room.
-This was especially important since she hadn’t gotten to help set up the nursery because she had spent the first part of Olivia’s life locked away at Rikers Island.
+This was especially important since she hadn’t gotten to help set up the nursery because she had spent the first part of the toddler’s life locked away at Rikers Island.

 A Deeply Troubled Marriage Turned Deadly

-Murray and Tracy had been married for less than a year but were living separately after Murray’s severe addiction to alcohol and his subsequent outbursts had become too much for the mother of four to handle.
+In March of 2020, Murray and Tracy had been married for less than a year.
+But, the pair were already living separately after Murray’s severe addiction to alcohol and his subsequent outbursts had become too much for the mother of four to handle.

 According to neighbors, living apart hadn’t stopped him from showing up intoxicated to her apartment building and demanding to be let in on multiple occasions.